 /mnt/cluster-data/ and see it on all nodes :-).

 /etc/fstab, now you can reboot your nodes and the volume should automatically mounted :)

 To be Continued... :-)

 That's it for now, it doesn't do anything yet, we just have a shared folder between our nodes, but this post is already long enough...
 So we'll start playing with docker and swarm on the next one.

-For all my blog posts about my home lab setup, see the dedicated page.
+You can follow all posts about my Home Lab setup on the dedicated page.

 I originally planned to write about glusterFS and Docker Swarm setup in this post but the gluster setup was long enough for 1 post :). ↩